Jonas Gray: New England Patriots

 Gray was signed by the New England Patriots to a future/reserve contract on January 10, 2014.
 Gray did not survive the final cuts, but was signed to the practice squad the next day.
-On October 16, 2014, Gray was signed to the active roster before their Thursday Night Football game against the New York Jets.
+On October 16, Gray was signed to the active roster before their Thursday Night Football game against the New York Jets.

-On November 16, 2014, Gray rushed for 201 yards, and a franchise-record four touchdowns on 37 carries in his fourth NFL game, leading the New England Patriots to a 42–20 victory over the host Indianapolis Colts.
+On November 16, 2014, Gray rushed for 201 yards, and a franchise-record four touchdowns on 37 carries in his fourth NFL game, leading the Patriots to a 42–20 road victory over the Indianapolis Colts.
 Gray was the first NFL running back since 1921 to score four rushing touchdowns in a game after entering the game with zero career touchdowns, and the first running back in the Super Bowl era to account for more than 25 percent of rushing touchdowns (4 of 10) in a week with at least 10 games.
-A correction to the official stats (removing a 2-yard loss that was negated by a 15-yard facemask penalty against the Colts) made his final stats for the game 201 yards on 37 carries.
-He scored 24 total points in the game, which was tied with Marshawn Lynch for the most by any player in a single game in the 2014 season.
+A correction to the official stats (removing a two-yard loss that was negated by a 15-yard facemask penalty against the Colts) made his final stats for the game 201 yards on 37 carries.
+Gray scored 24 total points in the game, which was tied with Marshawn Lynch for the most by any player in a single game in the 2014 season.

-Gray was benched for the next game, due to a team infraction of being late to practice a week after the Colts game, something head coach Bill Belichick is known not to tolerate.
-He would only record 91 more total yards in the season, and was inactive for four of the Patriots remaining nine games, including the team's win in Super Bowl XLIX.
-Gray finished the season with 89 carries that resulted in 412 total yards and 5 touchdowns.
+Gray was benched for the next game due to a team infraction of being late to practice a week after the Colts game, something head coach Bill Belichick is known not to tolerate.
+Gray would only record 91 more total yards in the season and was inactive for four of the Patriots remaining nine games, including the team's win in Super Bowl XLIX.
+Gray finished the season with 89 carries that resulted in 412 total yards and five touchdowns.
 On September 5, 2015, Gray was released by the Patriots.

 Miami Dolphins (second stint)

 The Dolphins signed Gray to their practice squad on September 9, 2015.
-On September 11, Gray signed to Dolphins active roster.
-On September 14, Gray was waived by the Dolphins, only to be re-added to the practice squad two days later and signed to the active squad on September 22.
-He was released again on November 10, and re-signed to the practice squad the next day.
+Two days later, Gray was signed to the active roster.
+On September 14, Gray was waived by the Dolphins, only to be re-added to the practice squad two days later and signed to the active roster on September 22.
+He was released again on November 10, and was re-signed to the practice squad the next day.

 Jacksonville Jaguars

 Gray was signed off the Dolphins' practice squad to the Jacksonville Jaguars active roster on December 15, 2015.

 On August 17, 2016, Gray was waived/injured by the Jaguars.
-After going unclaimed on waivers, Gray reverted to injured reserve.
-On August 24,2016 Gray was released from the Jaguars' injured reserve.
+After going unclaimed on waivers, he reverted to injured reserve.
+On August 24, Gray was released from injured reserve.